andrewgdotcom/Model01-Firmware/README-abg.md

 ### modifiers-japan.h

-* As `modifiers-friendly` above, but the Japanese input keys `Kana`, `Henkan` and `Muhenkan` are placed under the thumbs, at the expense of only having one key each for `Shift`, `Control` and `Alt`.
+* As `modifiers-altgr` above, but the Japanese input keys `Kana`, `Henkan` and `Muhenkan` are placed under the thumbs, at the expense of only having one key each for `Shift`, `Control` and `Alt`.

 The layer definitions
 =====================

-Primary layer with orphans-class1 and modifiers-friendly (US-international)
+Primary layer with orphans-class1 and modifiers-altgr (US-international)
 ------------------------------------------------------------------------

 ```